top of page

 _______________________________________________

-space, which no one can draw, because it is imperceptible as the medium and origin of our gestures and of our permanent habitation, is the absolute foundation of our temporal being and our ever-renewed continuity
+space which no one can draw because it is imperceptible as the medium and origin of our gestures and our constant dwelling is the absolute ground of our temporal being and of our endlessly renewed continuity

 antónio ramos rosa